ragingwind/whats-new-in-chrome/readme.md

-# New Things in Chrome
+# What's New in Chrome with Commentaries

 > Commentaries and demonstration about new things in the latest version of Chrome.
 It's simple and adjusted to understand easily what happend in the latest version of Chrome